-I went the complex route.
-I made the pickled watermelon rind.
-This is great as a starter or light lunch.
-The pickled watermelon rind adds another level of intensity….if you can be bothered.
+I of course went the complex route and made the pickled watermelon rind which adds another level of intensity …. if you can be bothered and have the time.

 1 small watermelon ( 1.6 kg)

 50ml olive oil

 1 medium red chilli, thinly sliced int rounds